shearer12345/mindCupola/visualiserSpecification.rst

     :f: multiplier on the fear factor (of predators by boids) - tendency to move away from predators

+MigrateShape
+####

+    ``/mcv/flock/migrateShapeNumber i``

+    :i: migrateShape selector.
+0=> no migrate to shape (i.e. normal eye following mode), others will attempt to use a shape in the boids run directory called shapeXX, where XX is the number

 Override Boid Population Size
 #############################